YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++++++++
 ydb_gbldir_translate
 +++++++++++++++++++++++
 **ydb_gbldir_translate** provides the path to a shared library to allow a set of $ZGBLDIR to be transformed for application portability across platforms.
-This is similar to the the optional YottaDB environment translation facility provided by `ydb_env_translate`_ above. ydb_gbldir_translate was added effective release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.
+This is similar to the the optional YottaDB environment translation facility provided by :ref:`ydb-env-translate-env-var` above. ydb_gbldir_translate was added effective release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.

 ++++++++++++++
 ydb_gdscert